-Minor Encroachment

-In some cases it may be possible to encroach into or make variations to the standard TPZ.
-If the proposed encroachment is less than 10% of the area of the TPZ and is outside the SRZ, detailed root investigations should not be required.
-The area lost to this encroachment should be compensated for elsewhere and contiguous with the TPZ.
+A Minor Encroachment is less than 10% of the area of the TPZ and is outside the Structural Root Zone (SRZ).
+The area lost to this encroachment should be compensated for elsewhere and contiguous with the TPZ (AS-4970, 2009).